-How to Make Teriyaki Sauce and Marinade From Scratch
+How to Make Teriyaki Sauce From Scratch

 This easy teriyaki sauce and marinade tastes fantastic.
 Use this sauce as a marinade, stir fry sauce, or glaze for chicken, salmon or shrimp.
 It even keeps in the fridge for weeks!
 Jump to the Homemade Teriyaki Sauce Recipe or read on the see our tips for making it.